triinlutsoja/FlyTravel/README.md

 The application’s frontend uses plain HTML, CSS, and JavaScript to interact with the backend.

 #### Flights.html
-This is the main page where the user begins to search and filter flights.
+This is the main page where the user can see all available flights and is also able to search and filter flights.
 Its features include:

 **Dynamic Dropdowns:** The search form on `Flights.html` populates the departure and destination dropdown menus dynamically by retrieving distinct values from the backend endpoint /flights/dropdowns.